IN OUR WATER

 Protect Our Water Alliance was formed in early 2019 in response to the ongoing mining beneath Sydney's water catchment.

 Located on unceded Dharawal Country in Wollongong, POWA is affiliated with grassroots groups and environmental organisations across the Illawarra, Southern Highlands, and Greater Sydney regions.

 POWA is calling for a ban on mining in our water catchment.

 The Greater Sydney Water Catchment supplies 5 million people with clean drinking water.

-The five active coal mines that dig beneath the catchment cause irreversible damage to creeks, rivers, and endangered upland swamps.
+The four active coal mines that dig beneath the catchment cause irreversible damage to creeks, rivers, and endangered upland swamps.
 This not only reduces the quality and quantity of water we need to drink, but ruins critical ecosystems and cultural heritage sites.

 POWA recognises that the traditional owners of the regions spanning Sydney's water catchment have never ceded sovereignty of their lands and waters.

 Protect Our Water Alliance 2020